 Location: All Tucker County Summer Camps will be held at the National Youth Science Center, Davis.

-Ages: Grades listed include the grade the student will be during the 2022-2023 school year.
+Ages: Grades listed include the grade the student will be during the 2023-2024 school year.

-Camp costs: All camps at this location are all full day (9:00-4:00) Monday-Friday camps with snacks and lunch provided.
+Camp costs: The other camps are all full day (9:00-4:00) camps with snacks and lunch provided.
 These camps are possible due to generous support from the National Youth Science Foundation so there is no tuition for these.
 If you get into one of these camps we will email you and ask for a $25 registration fee due within 2 weeks of the email to hold your child’s seat.
 If you qualify for a full scholarship (see scholarship tab) your registration fee will be refunded on the last day of the camp if your child attended the entire camp.

 Wonders of Water